 Alexander 'Xander' Harris

-UK DVD formatting error: After the Scoobies get the autopsy results they sit down, and as they do the tip of a camera lens is visible in the top left-hand corner for several seconds.
+UK DVD Goof: After the Scoobies get the autopsy results they sit down, and as they do the tip of a camera lens is visible in the top left-hand corner for several seconds.

 Willow: Did it make you feel better?

 Willow: A whole second?

 Willow: Yeah, you can hear everything next door.

 Xander: (Talking about being there for Buffy) We'll go.
 We'll deal.
 We'll help.
 That's what we do.
 We help Buffy.

 (After Xander punches the wall in Willow's dorm)

 Willow: (to Anya, after her rant about death) We don't know how it works.
 Why...

 (Anya, Willow and Xander return with armloads of snacks from the vending machines)